costikid/poemly/README.md

 4. Guide on how to test this using the thunderbolt vs code extension.
 Always remember the bearer token or your API calls won't work!
 5. CRUD backend API to change a user's password, delete the user or change their email
 6. Connection to mongodb using mongoose to store users emails and passwords, poems titles and content
+7. Dummy SMTP server to send the user a welcome email (using Mailslurp and Nodemailer)
-7. Check the end of the readme file for links to the tech stack used
+8. Check the end of the readme file for links to the tech stack used

 - FRONTEND

 1. VueJs components for login/register, write edit and delete poems, change account settings
 2. VueJs component showing inspirational quotes and being able to copy them to clipboard using the [Quotable API](https://github.com/lukePeavey/quotable)
+3. Users can ORDER poems by written date or SEARCH them
+4. Users can share poems via email or social media

 ## Setup